fferflo/einx/docs/source/gettingstarted/tensormanipulation.rst

 .. note::

-    einx implements a simple ``vmap`` function for the Numpy backend that uses Python loops for testing/ debugging purposes.
+    einx implements a simple ``vmap`` function for the Numpy backend for testing/ debugging purposes using a Python loop.

 Analogous to other einx functions, :func:`einx.vmap` fully supports Einstein expression rearranging: